-Collaborating with FOP patients and their families
+International survey measures FOP burden in patients and their families

 Novel ALK2 inhibitory compound may be a candidate FOP treatment